ee209-2020-fall/ee209-2020-fall/midterm.md

 You should prepare three things before midterm exam.<br>
 1) Download "Honor Code Pledge" from KLMS, print and sign.<br>
 2) Prepare test environment setting (Check below detail information).<br>
 3) Prepare A4 papers for your answer sheet.
-DO NOT use reusable paper (e.g., 이면지).
+DO NOT use reusable paper (e.g., 이면지).<br>
 4) Practice taking pictures and emailing directly from your phone, without using the computer
 <br>